Diocese of Nepi-Sutri: Lombard, Carolingian, Ottonian

 In the Gothic War, Nepi was one of the last strongholds of the Goths.
 The town was sacked by the Lombards in 569.
-In the eighth century, however, it became the seat of Tuto, a Lombard dux, known for his interference in the papal election of 768.
+In the eighth century, however, it became the seat of Toto (Theodore), who had been invested dux Nepsinae civitatis by the Lombard king Desiderius (756–774).
+In 767, he plotted the murder of Pope Paul I but was dissuaded.
+When Paul died on 28 June 767, though, Toto had his brother Constantine acclaimed as pope.
+A counter-revolution against the brothers on 30 July 768 resulted in the death of Tuto and the deposition, imprisonment, and mutilation of Constantine.